 - Use efficient practice methods and techniques.
 Some methods are not efficient compared to others and will take you longer to reach your goals.
 Seek out the advice of an elmer if you do not see the progress you expect.

-- Consider learning or improving your proficiency with Morse code by take a CW Academy class.
+- Consider learning or improving your proficiency with Morse code by taking a CW Academy class.
 It is a free online class where you can get personalized guidance.

 - Don't learn Morse code at 5wpm!